Dowiw/cat-2d/README.md

 # cat-2d
+project is on a pause because og work lol

 my first java project and my first project ever.

 crazy how i decided to make something so complicated (from scratch).